B.S. in Mechanical Engineering

 Anyone can be a skilled engineer, but translating technical skills into positive innovation is reserved for those who choose to believe in a better world.”

 I am a mechanical engineering undergraduate student at NYU Tandon with a minor in sustainable urban environments.
-I grew up in Bethlehem, Pennsylvania and I enjoy being with friends, gardening, and playing with my four cats.
-In high school, I played softball and was captain of the swim team.
-Since moving to New York City, I have become interested in the role of engineering in sustainable infrastructure and how consumerism influences technological development.
-As a member of the Hyperloop Vertically Integrated Project Braking subteam, I research the role of electromagnetic braking and how more effective and sustainable alternatives to transportation are possible in New York City.
-I hope to utilize these skills and the technical concepts I have learned from Hyperloop to conduct research on engineering implementations that increase social mobility.
-Additionally, I am a Teaching Assistant for the General Engineering 1003 course.
+Since attending NYU, I have become interested in the role of engineering in sustainable infrastructure and the intersections between social justice, innovation, and STEM.
+As a member of the Hyperloop Vertically Integrated Project Braking subteam, I researched the role of electromagnetic braking and how more effective and sustainable alternatives to transportation are possible in New York City.
+As the head of Administration on the RoboSub VIP, I organize community outreach for the team to host robotics events for local middle school students.
+Last summer, I interned at Archer Daniels Midland in a process engineering role.
+This upcoming summer I will be joining Boeing in the mechanical engineering intern department.
+I am the Deputy Head Teaching Assistant of Inclusion, Diversity, Belonging and Equity (IDBE) for the General Engineering 1004 course.
+All of these great opportunities allow me to explore how technology can be a vector for social mobility and sustainability.
 I really enjoy the globally conscious and collaborative atmosphere at Tandon and cannot wait to continue learning within the GLASS program!